-SLA uses two motors, known as galvanometers or galvos, (one on the X axis and one on the Y axis) to rapidly aim a laser beam across the print area, solidifying resin as it goes along.
+SLA 3D printers use two motors, known as galvanometers or galvos, (one on the X axis and one on the Y axis) to rapidly aim a laser beam across the print area, solidifying resin as it goes along.
 This process breaks down the design, layer by layer, into a series of points and lines that are given to the galvos as a set of coordinates.

-DLP uses a digital projector screen to flash a single image of each layer across the entire platform at once.
+DLP 3D printers use a digital projector screen to flash a single image of each layer across the entire platform at once.
 Because the projector is a digital screen, the image of each layer is composed of square pixels, resulting in a layer formed from small rectangular bricks called voxels.

 The fact that the basic units of the two processes are different shapes makes it difficult to compare the different machines by numerical specifications alone.

 Dig into what 3D printer specs really mean, and get tips for effectively evaluating which 3D printer is right for you.

 Print Size vs. Speed in SLA and DLP

 DLP printing can achieve faster print times for some parts, as each entire layer is exposed all at once, rather than drawn out with a laser.